webprofusion/certify-docs/docs/faq.md

 ### My Let's Encrypt certificate chain is invalid after the "DST Root CA X3" expiry.
 When Let's Encrypts `DST Root CA X3` expires on the 30th Sept 2021, so will one version of it's `R3` intermediate.
 If you experience problems with Windows changing over to the correct newer version of R3 (chained `R3 > ISRG Root X1 > DST Root CA X3`) first try rebooting your Windows server.

-You may also need to delete the old R3 (after expiry) in the windows certificate manager: `Manage Computer Certificates > Intermediate Certification Authorities`, again a reboot may be required.
+You may also need to disable or delete the old R3 (after expiry) in the windows certificate manager: `Manage Computer Certificates > Intermediate Certification Authorities`.
+To disable the certificate right-click > properties, Disable all purposes for this certificate.
+To just delete the certificate, choose Delete.
+A reboot may be required for the change to take effect.

 ## License Registration